Time-MoE/Time-MoE/README.md

 output = model.generate(normed_seqs, max_new_tokens=prediction_length)  # shape is [batch_size, 12 + 6]
 normed_predictions = output[:, -prediction_length:]  # shape is [batch_size, 6]
 ```

-**Note**: The `max_position_embeddings` for Time-MoE is set to during training.
-This means the maximum sequence length for Time-MoE is **4096**.
-To achieve optimal forecasting performance, it is recommended that **the sum of `context_length` and `prediction_length` does not exceed 4096.**
-If you wish to support longer sequence length, please fine-tune Time-MoE with the desired longer sequence length.

 ### Evaluation